borrasumanth022/AI-ML-salary-predictor-capstone/README.md

 Note: All data is publicly available on Kaggle.
 No private or scraped data is used.

 ## Project Structure
-your-capstone-repo/
-├── main_project.ipynb              # Clean, submission-ready notebook
+AI-ML-salary-predictor-capstone-repo/
+├── AI/ML Salary Predictor.ipynb
-├── README.md                       # This file
+├── README.md
-├── requirements.txt                # Python dependencies
+├── requirements.txt
-├── images/                         # Visualizations, SHAP plots, demo screenshots └── .gitignore                      # Ignores credentials, caches, etc.
+├── images/
+└── .gitignore

 ## How to Run the Project